 Deliverable Schedule Technical Area(s) Software source code, executables, and models compatible with CCU APIs (1) for integration by TA2 performers, (2) for display in visualization framework(s), and (3) integrated as TA1 evaluation module for corpus evaluation Initial integration required 4 weeks prior to each evaluation.
 TA1 Integrated TA2 system for evaluation Prior to evaluation period.
 Early integration will be encouraged and may benefit development.
-TA2 Datasets for development and evaluation According to schedule defined above.
-TA3 Technical papers derived from work funded by CCU Prior to publication.
+TA2 Datasets for TA1 development/evaluation and TA2 development Monthly, with (1) the completed development data provided 4 weeks in advance of the first evaluation where the language + culture pair is TA3 included and (2) the completed evaluation data provided 2 weeks in advance of the first evaluation where the language + culture pair is included.
+Technical papers derived from work funded by CCU Prior to publication.
 Annotated slide presentations One week after program event (e.g., kickoff, site visit, PI meeting).
 Monthly technical status reports detailing progress made, tasks accomplished, major risks, planned activities, trip summaries, changes to key personnel, any potential issues or problem areas that require the attention of DARPA, research, development, evaluation, and transition highlights from the relevant period Within 10 calendar days of the end of each calendar month.
 All Monthly financial status reports Within 10 calendar days of the end of each calendar month.
 Each performer must deliver a final report at the end of the overall period of performance that summarizes their project.
 Prior to program completion.